UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Configurations/Troubleshooting.rst

 |

 3: Still cannot get it to work:
 At this point, you should just be able to copy the below and send it to our admin.
-The link automatically includes some infomation within [] so it would be very helpful if you could fill those in below as well.
+The link automatically includes some infomation within [] that the admin requires to give you access (globus email as well as the path to the output), so it would save them a bit of time if you could manually edit that below:

-Email to: pennelly AT ualberta.ca and nemouofa AT gmail.com
+Email: pennelly AT ualberta.ca and nemouofa AT gmail.com

 Subject: Request for model output: [ Inset simulation name like ANHA4-ECP007 ]